 Demand Increases for Trained Institutional Research Professionals

-If you are an institutional research professional who wants to enter this field, Penn State’s online Graduate Certificate in Institutional Research can help you develop the skills you need to support institutional planning and policy formation and methodologies and research practices.
+If you are a higher education professional who wants to enter this field, Penn State’s online Graduate Certificate in Institutional Research program can help you develop the skills you need to support institutional planning and policy formation and methodologies and research practices.

 Institutional Research at Penn State

-With support from the Association for Institutional Research (AIR) and the National Center for Education Statistics (NCES), the Penn State Higher Education program has partnered with World Campus to offer you an entirely online and accredited Graduate Certificate in Institutional Research.
+The Penn State Higher Education program has partnered with World Campus to offer you an entirely online and accredited Graduate Certificate in Institutional Research program.
 The curriculum includes topics such as research design, assessment and evaluation, and the integration of strategic planning with institutional finance.

 Who Should Apply?

-Enrolling in this program can greatly benefit you if you are an in-career professional, institutional researcher, graduate student, or employed in a related field.
+Enrolling in this program can greatly benefit you if you are an in-career professional, institutional researcher, or graduate student or are employed in a related field.

 Career Opportunities for Graduates

 Many career paths exist for trained institutional research professionals.
 In addition to working for an academic institution, you can follow a career path in finance, accrediting associations, state governments in the department of education, or private consulting firms that provide research assistance to institutions that lack institutional research offices.